isadora-6th/adguard-rg-minigames-collection/ReadMeEn.md

 # List of All Games

-> I did not translated stuff inside, you should use your browser translate
+> I had not translated stuff inside, you should use your browser translate
 ### [Catalog: All Games Listed](generated/out-all.md) (1.5mb)